tychonievich/graphics/markdown/hw0.md

     }
     ````

+    > The testing server currently runs rdmd 2.081.
+    > dub, dmd, and ldc are also installed and can be switched to if a version compatibility issue is identified.

 Java
 :   The relevant libraries are `BufferedImage`{.java}, `WritableRaster`{.java}, and `ImageIO`{.java}, all in the `javax.imageio`{.java} package.
 Do not use `java.awt.Graphics`{.java}.